ikim025/rshell/README.md

 #Installation guide
 ---
-* download all the files in the src folder
+* download all the files including Makefile
 * use the Makefile/ type make on the terminal(regular shell)

 #Bugs/Issues